pln-fing-udelar/pghumor-clasificahumor/README.md

 mysql -u $USER -p pghumor < dump.sql
 ```

-You can prefix `docker-compose exec database` to the command to run it in the database Docker container.
+You can prefix `docker compose exec database` to the command to run it in the database Docker container.
 Or you can use
 a local `mysql`:

 ```bash